United States Navy SEALs: Birth of Navy SEALs and the Vietnam War

 President John F. Kennedy, aware of the situation in Southeast Asia, recognized the need for unconventional warfare and special operations as a measure against guerrilla warfare.
 In a speech to Congress on 25 May 1961, Kennedy spoke of his deep respect for the United States Army Special Forces.
 While his announcement of the government's plan to put a man on the moon drew most of the attention, in the same speech he announced his intention to spend over $100 million to strengthen U.S. special operations forces and expand American capabilities in unconventional warfare.
 Some people erroneously credit President Kennedy with creating the Navy SEALs.
 His announcement was actually only a formal acknowledgement of a process that had been underway since the Korean War.

 The Navy needed to determine its role within the special operations arena.
 In March 1961, Admiral Arleigh Burke, the Chief of Naval Operations, recommended the establishment of guerrilla and counter-guerrilla units.
 These units would be able to operate from sea, air or land.
 This was the beginning of the Navy SEALs.
 All SEALs came from the Navy's Underwater Demolition Teams, who had already gained extensive experience in commando warfare in Korea; however, the Underwater Demolition Teams were still necessary to the Navy's amphibious force.

 The first two teams were formed in January 1962 and stationed on both US coasts: Team One at Naval Amphibious Base Coronado, in San Diego, California and Team Two at Naval Amphibious Base Little Creek, in Virginia Beach, Virginia.
 Formed entirely with personnel from UDTs, the SEALs mission was to conduct counter guerilla warfare and clandestine operations in maritime and riverine environments.
 Men of the newly formed SEAL Teams were trained in such unconventional areas as hand-to-hand combat, high-altitude parachuting, demolitions, and foreign languages.
 The SEALs attended Underwater Demolition Team replacement training and they spent some time training in UDTs.
 Upon making it to a SEAL team, they would undergo a SEAL Basic Indoctrination (SBI) training class at Camp Kerry in the Cuyamaca Mountains.
 After SBI training class, they would enter a platoon and conduct platoon training.

 According to founding SEAL team member Roy Boehm, the SEALs' first missions were directed against communist Cuba.
 These consisted of deploying from submarines and carrying out beach reconnaissance in a prelude to a proposed US amphibious invasion of the island.
-On at least one occasion Boehm and another SEAL smuggled a CIA agent ashore to take pictures of Soviet nuclear missiles being unloaded on the dockside.
+On at least one occasion, Boehm and another SEAL had smuggled a CIA agent ashore to take pictures of Soviet nuclear missiles being unloaded on the dockside.

 The Pacific Command recognized Vietnam as a potential hot spot for unconventional forces.
 At the beginning of 1962, the UDTs started hydrographic surveys and along with other branches of the US Military, the Military Assistance Command Vietnam (MACV) was formed.
 In March 1962, SEALs were deployed to South Vietnam as advisors for the purpose of training Army of the Republic of Vietnam commandos in the same methods they were trained themselves.